-This award recognizes an RIT faculty member who has demonstrated an outstanding commitment to faculty mentoring by actively helping non-tenured, tenure-track faculty in developing their career(s) at RIT by offering advice, feedback and guidance that reflects a deep understanding of their department, college and university.
+This award recognizes an RIT faculty member who has demonstrated an outstanding commitment to faculty mentoring by actively helping less experienced faculty in developing their career(s) at RIT by offering advice, feedback and guidance that reflects a deep understanding of their department, college and university.

-The faculty member receiving this award embodies the spirit of RIT's values, honor code and diversity statement, actively engages in research and/or related scholarly activities, possesses a publication record that meets College standards, and receives consistently satisfactory/acceptable teaching evaluations.
+The faculty member receiving this award embodies the spirit of RIT's values, honor code and diversity statement, actively engages in research and/or related scholarly activities possesses a publication record that meets College standards (if applicable), and receives consistently satisfactory/acceptable teaching evaluations.
 He or she also connects mentees to relevant internal and external networks, preserves their intellectual independence, and consistently maintains confidentiality.

 2013-2014 Award Recipients